billwerk/third-party-psp-integrations/README.md

 ### About

-This repository provides a simple example of the **billwerk 3-rd party PSP implementation** with a help of ```Billwerk.Payment.SDK``` models and a set of payment-actions endpoints.
+This repository provides a simple example of the **Billwerk+ Transform 3-rd party PSP implementation** with the help of ```Billwerk.Payment.SDK``` models and a set of payment-actions endpoints.
 It is not destined to be a real solution starting point, but the sample represents the main ideas behind functionality, which should be implemented.
-Main functionalities are:
+The main functionalities are:

 - communication with a specific PSP,

-- communication with billwerk by implementing set of predefined endpoints to carry out interactions, in which billwerk is the initiator of this communication,
+- communication with billwerk by implementing a set of predefined endpoints to carry out interactions, in which billwerk is the initiator of this communication,

 - storage of an actual state of payment operations (transaction data),